apache/pulsar/site2/docs/client-libraries-java.md

     .send();
 ```

-As for the previous case, it's also possible to terminate the builder chain with `sendAsync()` and
-get a future return.
+You can terminate the builder chain with `sendAsync()` and get a future return.

 ## Consumer